On the Steiner property for planar minimizing clusters. The isotropic case

 In this paper we consider the isoperimetric problem with double density for planar clusters.
 This means that we are given two l.s.c. functions $g,\,h:\R^2\to \R^+$ (the \emph{densities}), and the volume and perimeter of any set $E\subseteq\R^2$ of locally finite perimeter are given by

-where $\partial^* E$ is the reduced boundary as usual (see~\cite{AFP} for definitions and properties of sets of finite perimeter).
+where $\partial^* E$ denotes the reduced boundary as usual in this context (see~\cite{AFP} for definitions and properties of sets of finite perimeter).
 The \emph{isoperimetric problem} consists then, as always, in the search of sets of given (weighted) volume which minimize the (weighted) perimeter.
 Of course, depending on $g$ and $h$, different situations may occur.
 This generalization of the standard isoperimetric problem has gained a rapidly increasing interest in the last decades due to the work of several authors, see for instance~\cite{RCBM08,CMV10,CRS12,MP13,BBCLT16,ABCMP17,DFP,G18,ABCMP19,CGPRS20,FP20} and the references therein.